Victor Danner: Biography

-At the invitation of Danner, Schuon settled in the United States in 1980.
-Danner himself became an influential perennialist in the United States, and a reference in studies on Sufism, contributing to popularize it in the West.
+Schuon settled in Bloomington in 1980.
+Danner himself became an influential perennialist in the United States, and a reference in studies on Sufism.
 He attributed his personal interactions with Sufi followers and their institutions when he was in Morocco for the development of his understanding of Sufism.

-Danner died on October 28, 1990 in the United States.
+Danner died on October 28, 1990, in the United States.
 His death was mourned in an editorial in the American Journal of Islamic Social Sciences, which described him as "a friend of Islam and Muslims".
 The Victor Danner Memorial Lecture Series at Indiana University is named after him.

 Works

 He was an esteemed scholar of religions, and of Islam in particular, and a highly praised translator of Arabic.
-Among his best-known books are Ibn ‘Ata ‘Allah’s Sufi Aphorisms (1973), The Book of Wisdoms: A Collection of Sufi Aphorisms (translation, 1978), and The Islamic Tradition: An Introduction (1988).
+Among his best-known books are Ibn ‘Ata Allah's Sufi Aphorisms (1973), The Book of Wisdoms: A Collection of Sufi Aphorisms (translation, 1978), and The Islamic Tradition: An Introduction (1988).
 He has also written articles and essays for the British journal Studies in Comparative Religion.

 In a review published in the Journal of the Royal Asiatic Society by Ralph Austin, his translation of Ibn 'Ata Allah's Sufi Aphorisms was lauded as "an extremely important contribution to the woefully short list of Sufi works available in English, not only for its many qualities, as for his obvious sympathy and insight which he added to his translation, indispensable elements in the translation of a spiritual work of this kind".
 The publication was the first complete translation of the Arabic originals, and has become a much-cited standard text.
 Abdullah Durkee praised the translation as "magnificent".